-Exercise your ears and sharpen your brain with The Mind Online, hosted by Teaching Tolerance Senior Editor Monita Bell.
+Exercise your ears and sharpen your brain with The Mind Online, hosted by Teaching Tolerance Managing Editor Monita Bell.
 Through conversations with teachers, librarians, scholars and reporters, Monita explores the critical aspects of digital literacy that shape how we create and consume content online.
 Discover what educators and students alike need to know—and how we can all become safer, better informed digital citizens.

 Listen to each episode individually, or subscribe for automatic downloads using: